 These are sometimes referred to within Quora as A2As—or ‘Ask to Answer’.

-For example, I get several A2As a week.
+For example, after being on the platform for some time, I now get several A2As a week.

-Not all will be suitable, but they’re an additional opportunity to consider.
+Not all will be suitable, but they’re at least an additional opportunity to consider.

 If you don’t want to receive email alerts when you get a new A2A, you can turn it off in Email & Notifications on the Settings page (available by clicking on your profile).

-You simply click the Answer button beneath your intended question, formulate your answer, and click Submit.
+Simply click the Answer button beneath the question, formulate your answer, and click Submit.

 However, before clicking Submit for the first time, you also need to either pick a credential to use, or add a new one.

 Otherwise your answer will just show your name.

 Click the Edit Credential link at the top of the answer box, under your name.

 If the profile credential you entered previously on creating your account is relevant to the question, select that one.